Taste of Italy: Venice

 CicchettiCicchetti are Venice’s version of tapas.
 These small bites range from fried seafood to hard boiled eggs to meatballs or simply cured olives.
 An entire meal can be created from Cicchetti by ordering multiple plates at the Cicchetteria.
 Don’t forget to wash it down with some vino.
 960 1280

 CarpaccioCarpaccio was created in Venice and named after the artist Vittore Carpaccio by the Cipriani family, owners of the famous Harry’s Bar.
 Thinly sliced beef is served on a plate drizzled with Harry’s famous sauce of mayonnaise, crushed tomato, cream, mustard and Worcestershire sauce.
 960 1280

 ProseccoProsecco is the sparkling beverage of choice in Venice, not to mention much of Italy.
-The Veneto region produces much of Italy’s prosecco and it can be enjoyed alone, in a cocktail, or in a Bellini which was made famous in Venice.
+The Veneto region produces much of Italy’s prosecco.
+It can be enjoyed alone, in a cocktail, or in a Bellini, which was made famous in Venice.
 Prosecco pairs nicely with the abundant seafood dishes of Venice.
 960 1280

 Behind-the-Scenes Venice 12 Photos